libu2548/cr10core/README.md

 ---

-# 🧠 Why publish the project?
+#  Why publish the project?

-This project started as a personal experiment.

-I am publishing it because I want the work, experiments and solutions developed during the project to be useful to other makers.

-If someone can take one of the ideas from this project, improve it, build their own machine or simply understand something better because of this repository, then publishing it was worth it.
+This project started as a personal experiment but i will have to present it to student next year so its a great exercice to put 1 year of thought and dev into simple a git page

 The project is also an attempt to document the **engineering process**, not just the final machine.

 ---

-# 🤝 Contributing
+#  Contributing

-CR10CORE is primarily a personal project, but ideas, improvements, bug reports and discussions are welcome.
+CR10CORE is primarily a personal project but thaks to my friend who help me at some stage of the project

+any ideas, improvements, bug reports and discussions are welcome.

 If you find a mistake, have an improvement, or simply want to discuss a design choice, feel free to open an Issue or start a Discussion.

-See [`CONTRIBUTING.md`](CONTRIBUTING.md) for more information.

 ---

-# 📜 License
+#  License

-This project is open source.
+This project is open source. and will remain it. any fork should be with the same liscence

 The specific license applying to the CAD files, hardware and software can be found in [`LICENSE`](LICENSE).

 ---

-## ⭐ If you like the project
+##  If you like the project

 If you find CR10CORE interesting, consider giving the repository a ⭐ on GitHub.

-It helps the project get noticed and motivates me to keep documenting it.

 ---

-**CR10CORE — Built because I couldn't afford the printer I wanted.**
+**CR10CORE Built because the printer I wanted didn't existed**